To play, press and hold the enter key. To stop, release the enter key.

 She has performed across United States, Europe, Russia, Latin American, and Arabian Peninsula in theatre such as La Scala, Wiener Musikverein, Royal Opera House Muscat, Teatro Real de Madrid, Theatro Sao Pedro de Porto Alegre and she has had the honor to work with conductors and musicians such as Gianandrea Noseda, John Axelrod, Valerio Galli, Mikhail Tatarnikov, Antonello Manacorda, Jose Luis Gomez, Mischa Maisky, Jordan Bellincampi, Ottavio Dantone, David Abell, Ari Pelto, Imre Pallo', and Arthur Fagen.

 At the age of 14, Scibelli began performing in chamber ensembles, and from 2014 she is collaborating with University of Georgia and University of North faculty members.
-Advocate for contemporary music, Scibelli has premiered over 50 from solo to orchestra works and is releasing her first album in 2020 in Duo with the saxophone player Dr. Shawna Pennock.
+Advocate for contemporary music, Scibelli has premiered over 100 from solo to orchestra works and is releasing her solo album in 2021 and another in Duo with the saxophone player Dr. Shawna Pennock.

 From 2004 she works and has been a finalist for audition in orchestras such as South Carolina Symphony, Venice Symphony FL, Macon Symphony Orchestra, Augusta Symphony Orchestra, Carlo Felice Theatre of Genova, Pomeriggi Musicali of Milano, AsLiCo-Theatre of Como, Puccini Opera Festival, and Orchestra Theatre of Chieti.
 She has appeared as soloist with several orchestras, including the Venice Symphony in Florida, the Athens Symphony Orchestra in Georgia and the ARCO Chamber Orchestra in Athens, GA.